Cathy Jamieson: Early life

-Early career

 After training as an art therapist, Jamieson turned to social work, becoming principal officer of an advocacy organisation for young people in care.
 She was also a member of the Edinburgh inquiry into abuse in residential care and served on the management and advisory committees of several childcare agencies.

-Early political career

 Election to Holyrood

 Jamieson was elected an MSP in the first 1999 Scottish Parliament election.
 She was elected Deputy Leader of the Scottish Labour Party in 2000 in leadership elections following the death of First Minister, Donald Dewar.
 The position of Deputy Leader was a first for the Scottish party, and Jamieson was elected unopposed.

+Labour in government: 2001–2007

 Minister for Education and Young People: 2001–2003

 In 2001, Jack McConnell became First Minister and Jamieson was appointed Minister for Education and Young People in the subsequent cabinet reshuffle.
 She successfully shepherded the Protection from Abuse (Scotland) Act 2001 through parliament – legislation which set up a list of people unsuitable to work with children, to be maintained by Disclosure Scotland.

 During her tenure as education minister, Jamieson reformed the Scottish Qualifications Authority to reduce bureaucracy, and commenced the largest school building programme seen in Scotland.
 During the UK-wide fire strike in 2002, Jamieson was criticised for refusing to publicly endorse the Executive's collectively agreed description of the fire strike as "unacceptable", and opposition MSPs called for her to be sacked.
 However, the First Minister issued a statement of public support for Jamieson and took no action.